Beer Chicken Green Chile EnchiladasBy Jennifer Yu (Use Real Butter)

 - Heat 2 tablespoons of olive oil in a medium saucepan or pressure cooker.
 Add the garlic and sauté until fragrant.
 Add the chicken and sauté until cooked on the outside.

-- If using a pressure cooker, add the red chiles, beer, and lime juice.
+- If using a pressure cooker, add the red chiles, IPA and lime juice.
 Seal and cook on high for 20 minutes (30 minutes at 8500 ft.) with natural heat release.
-If cooking on conventional stove top, add the red chiles, beer, lime juice and bring to a boil.
+If cooking on conventional stove top, add the red chiles, IPA, lime juice and bring to a boil.
 Reduce heat and let simmer covered for a couple of hours until the chicken is fall-apart tender.

 - Remove the red chiles from the chicken and scrape the meat from the skins (discard skins).
 Chop the chile meat and return to the pot.
 Add salt and green chiles to the pot.
 Break the chicken down with a spoon or spatula (or shred with a fork).
 Simmer until the liquid is almost gone.